 Once a PHY-TXSTART.confirm primitive is issued, the MAC initiates data (MPDU bytes) exchange with the PHY entity.
 The data shall be exchanged between the MAC and the PHY through a series of PHY-DATA.request(DATA) primitives issued by the MAC, and PHY-DATA.confirm primitives issued by the PHY.

-If TIME_OF_DEPARTURE_REQUESTED is true, PHY entity shall generate the PHY-TXHEADEREND.indication primitive at the end of transmission of the last symbol containing the PHY EDMG-Header-A. The receipt of this primitive by the MAC entity causes the MAC to record the time when this primitive is received.
+If TIME_OF_DEPARTURE_REQUESTED is true, PHY entity shall generate the PHY-TXHEADEREND.indication primitive at the end of transmission of the last symbol containing the PHY EDMG-Header-A for SU PPDU and the last symbol containing the PHY EDMG-Header-B for MU PPDU.
+The receipt of this primitive by the MAC entity causes the MAC to record the time when this primitive is received.

 Transmission can be prematurely terminated by the MAC through the PHY-TXEND.request primitive.
 PSDU transmission is terminated by receiving a PHY-TXEND.request primitive.
 Each PHY-TXEND.request primitive is acknowledged with a PHY-TXEND.confirm primitive from the PHY.
 In an SU transmission, normal termination occurs after the transmission and confirmation of the last PSDU octet.